fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-SendBatchSize is the size of a batch which after hit, will trigger it to be sent.
+SendBatchSize is the size of a batch to be sent.

 </dd>
 <dt>timeout</dt>